Deep learning probability flows and entropy production rates in active matter: Discussion

 In this work, we demonstrated the capability of machine learning algorithms to learn the entropy production rate and the probability flow of complex interacting particle systems, even in high-dimensional scenarios typically plagued by the curse of dimensionality.
 In addition to uncovering structure in the EPR, we highlighted that a network trained with a given number of particles $N$ and a fixed packing fraction $\phi$ can generalize to other values of $N$ and $\phi$.
 As a result, our method paves the way to investigating questions about active systems in the thermodynamic limit.

-Physically, we focused on active particles without alignment interactions, and a natural extension of this work is to consider more complex models such as the Vicsek model~\citep{vicsek_novel_1995}.
-Numerically, we considered transformer architectures based on standard self attention modules, but could likely scale to larger systems with less local interactions by incorporating recent advances such as FlashAttention~\citep{dao_flashattention_2022, dao_flashattention-2_2023}.
-Mathematically, we focused here on developing algorithms that estimate the score $\nabla\log\rho(x, g)$, and used the score to build the probability flow $v(x, g) = b(x, g) - D\nabla\log\rho(x, g)$.
-In many cases, particularly when the activity parameter $v_0$ is small (such as in MIPS), we may expect the velocity field to be easier to learn than the score.
-Moreover, learning the score requires a model of the dynamics to construct $v$.
-It would be useful to develop a loss function that targets $v$ directly, which may be easier to learn in some cases, and which would be directly applicable to experimental data where the dynamics is not known.
+Physically, we focused on active particles without alignment interactions.
+A natural extension of this work is to consider more complex models such as the Vicsek model~\cite{vicsek_novel_1995}.
+Numerically, we considered transformer architectures based on standard self attention modules, but could likely scale to larger systems with less local interactions by incorporating recent advances such as FlashAttention~\cite{dao_flashattention_2022, dao_flashattention-2_2023}.